dsecuredcom/dynamic-file-searcher/Readme.md

 - https://vendorgo.abc.targetdomain.com/vendorgo-qa/env
 - ... and many more

-If you add base-paths like "admin/" to the mix, the tool will generate even more paths:
+If you add base-paths like "admin" to the mix, the tool will generate even more paths:

 - https://vendorgo.abc.targetdomain.com/admin/env
 - https://vendorgo.abc.targetdomain.com/admin/vendorgo/env